BlueManedHawk/Ex-Nihilo/README.md

 _More information:  `docs/PROBLEMS.md`_

 There are a number of reasons you may be having a problem.
 The files that you should look at when you have a problem are _generally_ all in the `docs/Problems/` directory.
-These include `docs/Problems/LINGERERS.md`, which lists lingering well-known bugs in the game, `docs/Problems/QUESTIONS.md`, which lists several questions about the game and explains the many, _**many**_ questionable decisions, `docs/Problems/REQUIREMENTS.md`, which lists what you need to play the game, and `docs/Problems/TROUBLESHOOTING.md`, which lists common issues you might run into.
+See the Index section below.

 ## Contributing

 _More information:  `docs/CONTRIBUTING.md`_

-The easiest way to contribute is to find a problem and file an issue.
-You can find more information on this in `docs/Contributing/ISSUES.md`.
-When filing a problem, please consider the game design principles, available in `docs/Contributing/DESIGN.md`.

-I'm currently not accepting pull requests until I'm more educated about how copyright works.
-Until then, you can look at `docs/Contributing/COMPILING.md` to understand how the game is compiled.
-The source code is pretty well commented (or at least I'd like to think so) but `docs/Contributing/ORGANIZATION.md` gives a broad overview of how the source code is organized.
-You'll also want to look at `docs/Contributing/STYLE.md` so you can understand why the source code looks like that.
+There are multiple ways to contribute.
+The files containing information on how to contribute are _generally_ all in the `docs/Problems/` directory.
+See the Index section below.

 ## Index